Lobesitdoll/mdncomp/README.md

   - Force update to reinitialize/clean all data, or with data corruption

 - Define permanent/often used options in a config file (which can be suspended at will).
+- Output can now be used directly in markdown flavors that support inline tables.
 - Built-in help per option.
 - Documented with [wiki](https://gitlab.com/epistemex/mdncomp/wikis/home) pages
 - Cross-platform (where node and npm is available).